Try-Out & Non-member booking to be made before Friday (3pm)

 The teams are split into two categories which is development phase and competitive phase.

 Development phase is the start of Wandsworth Lions FC players journey in playing matches against other opponents.
-Under FA rule, age groups from under 6 to under 11 participate in development matches where results are not permitted to be shown.
+Under FA rule, age groups from under 6 to under 11 participate in development matches where results are not kept or permitted to be shown by the league.
 These matches are friendlies with a competitive edge to help player development.

 From the age of 5 (school year 1), Wandsworth Lions FC will look to select children from our soccer school and annual trials who shows readiness to compete.
 These players who show enthusiasm to playing competitive football will be invited to arranged friendly matches where they can showcase their skills.
 These matches allows coaches to see how a player is developing at our sessions, and whether he/she is capable of playing regular competitive football.